 Student Study Suggestions: You will always need your textbook at all lectures and labs.
 Students are expected to study the appropriate textbook chapters and the chapter's glossary before the lecture on the chapter.
-As an additional reference you should printout and review my FMGT 1110 study notes and any demonstration problems for that chapter as well.
-These will be made available each week online at http://keithlownie.pageout.net.
-After you read the text and my study notes it is also helpful to review each text chapter's Summary of Study Objective and Self-Study questions (answers to these Self Study questions are at the end of the chapter) to see if you have learned the material.
+As an additional reference you should printout and review the FMGT 1110 study notes and any demonstration problems for that chapter as well.
+These will be made available each week online at myBCIT.
+After you read the text and study notes it is also helpful to review each text chapter's Summary of Study Objective and Self-Study questions (answers to these Self Study questions are at the end of the chapter) to see if you have learned the material.
 First year accounting is like learning another language and it is a subject that is best learned through doing a sufficient number of questions.
-Answers to additional text questions will be available during the lab sessions each week.
-As a minimum reference, a successful FMGT 1110 student should complete all lab exercises and problems (per the outline) and all demonstration problems posted to my website.

-Student Website: Students must print out study notes and lab question answers from my student website: http://keithlownie.pageout.net
+Student Website: Students must print out study notes and lab question answers from myBCIT.

-Note: You must regularly check my website for announcements that may concern the material to be covered each week.
+Note: You must regularly check myBCIT for announcements that may concern the material to be covered each week.